noxonnor/datacleansing/CodeBook.md

 tBodyGyroJerkMean

 The original data was grouped by activity and subject, and the average was extracted from each of these groupings.
 This resulting dataset is what is presented in the tidy-data-set.txt textfile.

+In addition to the variables above, I have provided:

+ActivityID : id which represents the activity
+ActivityName: name which describes the activity SubjectID : id which represents a unique test subject individual